mekanika/qe/Readme.md

 Type: **Array** of data elements

-`.body`is an array containing one or more elements, (usually Objects of arbitrary structure). `.body` **MUST always** be an Array, even when your data payload is only one object.
+`.body`is an array containing one or more elements (usually Objects of arbitrary structure). `.body` **MUST always** be an Array, even when your data payload is only one object.

 A Qe `.do` action **SHOULD** apply to each element in the `.body` array.